chroma-core/chroma/README.md

 # Chroma

+Embeddings, Projections, and more.

+## Tech decisions

 React, Flask, Sqlite and Graphql were chosen for their simplicity and ubiquity.
 We can get fancier with tooling when we need to.

 The folder structure is:
 - `chroma-ui`: react app
-- `chroma`: contains all python code, the core library and flask appp
+- `chroma`: contains all python code, the core library and flask apps
 - `examples`: example script that uses the pip package

-TODO: update with what this repo does

 # Setup